MBA After BA Economics: Why Is It a Good Option?

 Eligibility for MBA After BA Economics

-The eligibility criteria for economics graduates to get admission to an MBA programme include the following:
+An MBA course generally requires you to hold a bachelor's degree in any discipline.
+However, depending on the specialisation or university, the requirements may vary.
+The eligibility criteria for BA economics graduates to get admission to an MBA programme include the following:

-• Qualifying Marks: A minimum aggregate score of 50% is required in graduation or degree exam from a recognised university, with a 5% relaxation in percentage for candidates belonging to the reserved categories.
+• Educational Requirements: A minimum aggregate score of 50% is required in the graduation or degree exam from a recognised university, with a 5% relaxation in percentage for candidates belonging to the reserved categories.

 • Entrance Exam: If you are seeking full-time MBA admission, top colleges may require scores in the entrance exams.
-Candidates have to pass MBA entrance examination such as CAT/MAT/XAT/CMAT, among others.
+Candidates have to pass the MBA entrance examination, such as CAT/MAT/XAT/CMAT, among others.
 You can also prefer an online MBA for flexible learning.

 • Personal Interview: Candidates also need to successfully clear the personal interview conducted by the respective institute.